 - BFIN 4262 Corporate Risk Management

-Center for Securities Trading and Analysis (The Trading Room)
+Center for Securities Trading and Business Analytics

 A vast financial resource network, the Center mimics actual trading room activity that occurs in investment banking: up-to-the-second, market-clearing quotes and the latest global market data and news on frequently traded securities, including stocks, bonds, commodities and currencies.